Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "Is Judge-Father Taarken still alive in there?"

 "...It has been too long.
-His personality has...if I restored him, he would be insane.
+His personality has... if I restored him, he would be insane.
 He is too badly degraded, now."

 "Hm."
 The claws relaxed, microscopically.
 "An honest answer?"